 Professor of Sociology and Liberal Studies at The New School for Social Research and Director of the Transregional Center for Democratic Studies

 Lala is a PhD student in Politics.
 She is interested in issues of mobility and migration with a special focus on the Romani people.
-Before coming to The New School Lala worked for the American Council of Learned Societies for over 7 years, managing international fellowships and grants competition and related events in Africa, Europe, North America, and Asia.
+Before coming to The New School, Lala worked for the American Council of Learned Societies for over seven years, managing international fellowship and grant competitions and related workshops, publications, and events in Africa, Europe, North America, and Asia.

 Program Assistant and Ph.D.
 Student in Politics